 Signs and symptoms generally show up soon after the injury.
 Children and teens may appear dazed or stunned, be forgetful, move clumsily, or show mood or behavior changes.
 Other symptoms include headache, nausea, dizziness, sluggishness, or “just not feeling right.”

 Welia Health advocates for a full assessment for any child or teen who has experienced an impact to the head.
 This includes a comprehensive assessment including memory testing, cognitive function, balance, and a vestibular assessment (commonly known as VOMS).
-Computerized testing with ImPACT is also offered.
 The information gained from the comprehensive assessment is used to create an individualized treatment plan to get your child feeling better and back to their activity safely.